jtimonen/numapprox-is/README.md

 # numapprox-is
-A principled framework for fast and reliable inference in Bayesian models that require numerical solutions of implicitly defined functions.
+An importance sampling framework for reliable and efficient inference in Bayesian models that require numerical approximations, such as solutions of implicitly defined functions.
 Ordinary differential equation (ODE) models are one example.

 ## Experiments